Modified Gross Commercial Lease Agreement

 Benefits

-• Highly customizable – Unlike gross and triple net, the modified gross lease can include any of the “nets,” allowing it be used for a wide range of situations.
+• Highly customizable – Unlike gross and triple net, the modified gross lease can include any of the “nets,” allowing it to be used for a wide range of situations.